16 of the 22 Natural Colors

 Alpaca Investment Potential:

-If your producing female valued at $16,000 has one female cria every year, you have the potential to double your profits annually if you sell the female crias.
+If your producing female valued at truly any price, and she has one female cria every year, you have the potential to double your profits annually if you sell the female crias.
 But if you keep the female cria, and beginning in her third year, she has one cria every year, you can see that herd growth can be exponential!

 The current alpaca industry is based on the sales of quality breeding stock, which commands premium prices.
 Female alpacas usually begin breeding at between 15 months and 18 months of age, while most males can successfully impregnate (or "settle") a female at about three years.
 The females produce one baby per year (twins are uncommon) during a reproductive life about 10-12 years.